WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/built_in_commands.rst

 ---------------------

 Run this command to print a list of all game objects in your currently active scene to the :ref:`learn_step_by_step_ui_overview_log_history`.
+You might use this command if you wanted to know which objects are in your scene currently, it would return you a list similar to Unity's built in Hierarchy window.

 After running this command you will see a new entry in the :ref:`learn_step_by_step_ui_overview_log_history`, stating 'Click to see a list of all game objects in the scene'. simply click this log entry to see all game objects in your current scene.

 InspectGameObject
 -----------------

 Run this command to inspect all components on a game object.
+You might want to do this to check a GameObject has the correct components.

-This command takes parameters, the .Command interface will inform you of these required parameters, here is an example usage:
+This command takes parameters, the .Command interface will inform you of these required parameters, here is an example
+usage:

 * InspectGameObject MyGameObject